xho/Simple-Twitter-Shadowban-Checker/README.md

-# Simpe Twitter Shadowban Checker
+# Simple Twitter Shadowban Checker
 v.
 1.0 beta

 This is a simple and quick webapp that crowls Twitter's search page to discover if a particular user has been shadowbanned.